 |Physical demands|| |

 Teach pharmacy students serving as interns in preparation for their graduation or licensure.

-Offer health promotion and prevention activities, for example, training people to use devices such as blood pressure or diabetes monitors.
+Offer health promotion or prevention activities, such as training people to use blood pressure devices or diabetes monitors.

 Analyze prescribing trends to monitor patient compliance and to prevent excessive usage or harmful interactions.